arkalira/Rancher-k8s-Cluster/README.md

 - There is some kind of bug with CATTLE_URL: https://github.com/rancher/rancher/issues/12028

-- As we dont hace DNS valid resolution to generate true SSL Certs, we would like to test it via HTTP, but CATTLE_URL is not accepted to be set as an environment variable at this moment.
+- As we dont have a valid DNS resolution to generate true SSL Certs, we would like to test it via HTTP, but CATTLE_URL is not accepted to be set as an environment variable at this moment.